At University of Arizona since 2011. Current positions:

 His research focuses on cost estimation, test & evaluation, cybersecurity, and sports analytics.
-His research has been funded by the Army Test & Evaluation, Navy Acquisition Research Program, Air Force Office of the Surgeon General, Air Force Acquisition Chief Process Office, Air Force Office of Scientific Research, Office of Naval Research, Sandia National Laboratories, Software Engineering Institute at Carnegie Mellon University, BAE Systems, Lockheed Martin, Raytheon, IBM Center for the Business of Government, the National Collegiate Athletic Association, and the Arizona Diamondbacks.
+His research has been funded by the National Science Foundation, Army Test & Evaluation, Navy Acquisition Research Program, Air Force Office of the Surgeon General, Air Force Acquisition Chief Process Office, Air Force Office of Scientific Research, Office of Naval Research, Sandia National Laboratories, Software Engineering Institute at Carnegie Mellon University, BAE Systems, Lockheed Martin, Raytheon, IBM Center for the Business of Government, the National Collegiate Athletic Association, and the Arizona Diamondbacks.
 He has taught courses in cost estimation, systems engineering, decision analysis, sports analytics, and the science of baseball.

 His contributions to the field include the Constructive Systems Engineering Cost Model (COSYSMO), a model for estimating systems engineering effort, which has been calibrated with data provided by BAE Systems, Boeing, General Dynamics, L-3 Communications, Lockheed Martin, Northrop Grumman, Raytheon, and SAIC.

-He is also founder and Chief Scientist of the Science of Sport, a non-profit aimed at bringing math & science to life through sports.
-His programs have been used by the Arizona Diamondbacks, Los Angeles Angels of Anaheim, San Diego Padres, Colorado Rockies, Washington Nationals, Atlanta Braves, Texas Rangers, Oakland Athletics, Los Angeles Dodgers, Kansas City Royals, LA Galaxy, LAFC, Seattle Sounders, Houston Dynamo, Dallas Mavericks, Orlando Magic, New York Knicks, Sugar Bowl, College Football Playoff Foundation, and LA84 Foundation.
+He is also the Founder and Chief Scientist of the Science of Sport, a non-profit aimed at bringing math & science to life through sports.
+His programs have been used by the Arizona Diamondbacks, Los Angeles Angels of Anaheim, San Diego Padres, Colorado Rockies, Washington Nationals, Atlanta Braves, Texas Rangers, Oakland Athletics, Los Angeles Dodgers, Kansas City Royals, Chicago Cubs, Tampa Bay Rays, LA Galaxy, LAFC, Seattle Sounders, Houston Dynamo, Dallas Mavericks, Orlando Magic, New York Knicks, San Antonio Spurs, Sugar Bowl, Fiesta Bowl, College Football Playoff Foundation, and LA84 Foundation.
 His work has been featured on ESPN, Fox Sports Arizona, and LA Times.
-In collaboration with faculty in the UA College of Medicine he developed the first-ever concussion simulator for football for the NCAA [video].
+In collaboration with faculty in the UA College of Medicine he developed the first-ever virtual reality concussion simulator for football for the NCAA [video].
+In collaboration with ETR and Science of Sport, he developed a video game version of the Science of Baseball lessons called STEMadium which is available in the App Store and Google Play Store.